Asia is a fantastic continent to travel around and is full of incredible bucket list destinations!

 To see these you will need to start your adventure at around midnight and you will be given a gas mask to wear to protect yourself from the sulphuric gas.

 See the Komodo Dragons on Komodo Island (don’t get too close as they have a venomous bite and can run very fast!), and if you are keen to scuba dive you can also go diving here amongst some of the world’s most beautiful coral reef.

 Bali, the Island of the gods, is a must-visit on your south-east Asia bucket list trip!
 It is a fascinating island full of beautiful temples, powerful waterfalls, unique photography spots, epic sunsets and dreamy landscapes!

 This water temple is located very close to Ubud and here you can do a purification ritual – just show respect for the culture and the rituals.

-Bali is also famous for the Tegalalang rice fields, Mount Batur, the beaches, the nearby Nusa Penida and Gili Islands but also many people visit for spirituality reasons or to go on a spiritual holistic retreat.
+Bali is also famous for the Tegalalang rice fields, Mount Batur, the beaches, the nearby Nusa Penida and Gili Islands but also many people visit for spiritual reasons or to go on a spiritual holistic retreat.

 The Raja Ampat islands are also incredibly beautiful places.
-The Raja Ampat archipelago consists of hundreds of jungle covered islands with beautiful beaches and stunning coral reefs.
+The Raja Ampat archipelago consists of hundreds of jungle-covered islands with beautiful beaches and stunning coral reefs.

 Indonesia Bucket List: